I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 - When performing an exercise in the fasted state at a low intensity, both trained and untrained individuals will get the same results (that means the rate of fat oxidation will be similar).

-- However, once the intensity goes up to medium or high, then trained individuals see 80-200% better results (source).
+- However, once the intensity goes up to medium or high, then trained individuals may see 80-200% better results, compared to untrained.

 - The more training experience you have, the more you can benefit from the high-intensity training sessions.